-Derivative Use Report
+Derivatives Use Report

-of Trustees in July 2010 and updated November 2014, specifies that the University's exposure to an individual counterparty is measured by the Net Termination Exposure (NTE).
-The Prairieland Energy, Inc., (PEI) board of directors approved a PEI-specific derivatives use policy at their October 20, 2014, meeting (The PEI Policy).
+(28) The University's Derivatives Use Policy, which was approved by the Board of Trustees in July 2010 and updated November 2014, specifies that the University's exposure to an individual counterparty is measured by the Net Termination Exposure (NTE).
+The Prairieland Energy Inc. (PEI) board of directors approved a PEI-specific derivatives use policy at their October 20, 2014, meeting (The PEI Policy).
 The PEI Policy is similar to the University policy but also provides requirements for physical delivery transactions (which apply to the PEI forward purchase contracts).
 This report provides information on the University's financial position and potential obligations should there be an early termination of any or all of its existing financial and physical derivative transactions, including positions held by PEI.
 A copy has been filed with the secretary of the Board.